THE PROPERTY

 Turn off the Princes Highway (left if coming from the south, right if from the north).
 Follow Warrigal Range Road 6km to the end of the bitumen and then continue along the dirt road for about 3km.
 Shortly after you pass Eagles Nest Road on your right, Rock Lily is signposted, also on the right.

-Warrigal Range Road is windy, so driving carefully and to conditions is advised.
+Warrigal Range Road is winding, so driving carefully and to the conditions is advised.